 Diversity and Culture in Child Mental Health Care

-American families come from different cultural and ethnic backgrounds.
-Each person’s background affects the way that he or she views the world and gets help for physical or mental health problems.
+American families come from diverse cultural and ethnic backgrounds.
+Each person’s background affects the way he or she views the world and gets help for physical or mental health problems.

 Culture influences how we understand and respond to behavior.
 Cultural competency is important for considering the following areas of family life:

 - Behaviors that are common and “normal” in one culture even when they are not in others

 - Ways to manage everyday problems that can occur between a child and parents or others

 - Conflicts that arise between parents and children if the child is spending more time with friends than with family

 - Different ways of expressing emotions and problems

 Children and families from culturally diverse groups have unique needs that are not always met by our current health care system.
 They may have more difficulty finding health care providers or be at risk for higher rates of medical or mental health conditions.
 Some children have to adjust to having different values at home and school, particularly if their parents were raised in a different culture.
 A culturally aware mental health professional will try to understand and help address these sources of stress.

 Families may want to see a mental health professional who has a similar background or who knows about their culture.
 Some ways that families can find a clinician who shares their cultural background include:

 - Talking with members of your cultural community